jc9536/TtestsInR/Assignment_3.md

 daily average of “inner dialogue” instances of participants on vacation compared to those who were working.
-The null hypothesis would be that the mean number of instances of “inner dialogue” is the same for those on vacation and thos who were working.
+The null hypothesis would be that the mean number of instances of “inner dialogue” is the same for those on vacation and those who were working.

 ## 7. Run the other type of t-test described in Part 6.
 How do the test values and interpretation of the test change?
 (2 pts)